thesurlydev/images/README.md

 2. **Supported Image Types** - Additional image types can be supported by leveraging libraries such as Apache Batik to support SVG.
 3. **Authentication** - The authentication is a simplified version of what should be used in a production environment.
-   Here a JWT
-   token is used to authenticate the user.
-In a production environment, a more robust solution should be used such as OAuth2.
+   Here a JWT token is used to authenticate the user.
+In a production environment, a more robust solution should be used such as
+   OAuth2.
 4. **API Documentation** - The API should be versioned and documented via OpenAPI.
 This would ease supporting multiple languages by leveraging code generation for clients.
 This would also allow for robust contract testing.
 5. **Testing** - The project has a few unit and integration tests but more are warranted before being considered ready for production.
 Additional unit and integration tests should be added as well as load tests.
+6. **Monitoring** - The project includes basic logging but metrics and tracing should be added for production use.

 ## Requirements